radumas/blog/_posts/2017-10-17-Deploy-dash-webmap-and-graph.md

 Data can also be stored in a PostgreSQL database (max 10k total rows in the free tier).
 [Importing data](https://devcenter.heroku.com/articles/heroku-postgres-import-export#import) is a surprising pain.
 It's untested whether `pg_restore` or `psql \COPY` work, you can use [`heroku pg:backups:restore`](https://devcenter.heroku.com/articles/heroku-postgres-import-export#import-to-heroku-postgres), but your dump file has to be hosted in the cloud somewhere...

-Raphael used the following procedure:
+I used the following procedure:
-1. Dump the a restore DDL and insert scripts using `pg_dump -d bigdata -h host.ip -t schema.table -F p -O --inserts > dump.sql`
+1. Dump the DDL and insert scripts using `pg_dump -d bigdata -h host.ip -t schema.table -F p -O --inserts > dump.sql`
 2. Restore to heroku using `psql postgres://heroku:postgres:5432/URI -f dump.sql`.
 (These two commands can probably be piped together).
 3. For geographic data use `pgsql2shp -h host.ip bigdata schema.table`, this dumps a `shp` "file" in the working directory.
 4. Upload geographic data by piping `shp2pgsql` to `psql` like `shp2pgsql -D -I -s 4326 -S table.shp schema.table | psql postgres://heroku:postgres:5432/URI`.
 Because geographic data previously uploaded to the RDS via `shp2pgsql` involves sequences... **Note:** all `int` data was converted to `double precision` and had to be converted back.